Vaulter (Succession): Plot

 The next morning, Logan brings in Kendall to work alongside him full-time to help navigate the proxy battle against Stewy and Sandy.
-Shiv provokes Eavis into firing her from his campaign, then calls Logan to tell her she is ready to begin working for Waystar.
+Shiv provokes Eavis into firing her from his campaign, then calls Logan to tell him she is ready to begin working for Waystar.
 That evening, Kendall shoplifts from a convenience store.

 Production

 Writing

 "Vaulter" was written by Jon Brown and directed by Andrij Parekh.
 It was Parekh's second time directing for the series after serving as a cinematographer for several episodes in the first season and directing the episode "Which Side Are You On?.
-The episode introduces Jeannie Berlin in a recurring role as Cyd Peach, the hard-nosed owner of Waystar's news outlet ATN.
+The episode introduces Jeannie Berlin in a recurring role as Cyd Peach, the hard-nosed head of Waystar's news outlet ATN.

 The fictional company Vaulter has several parallels to real-world online media startups, and numerous critics pointed out how it functioned as a parody of popular news websites and gossip blogs.
 Vice was often cited as the most prominent basis for Vaulter by critics, and Vice News itself published an article by Drew Schwartz identifying various similarities between the culture of Vaulter depicted in the episode and Vice's own idiosyncrasies.
 These included a large neon sign bearing the company logo, framed photos of marijuana farms, and "unhinged headlines" like "Meet the World’s Richest People Trafficker (He’s a Surprisingly Nice Guy)."
 In the same piece, Schwartz also compared Vaulter to Gawker, for its similarly strained relationship with its parent company; and BuzzFeed, also for the comically exaggerated headlines.

 Austen Goslin of Polygon compared Vaulter's attempted "pivot to video" to the real-life fad of video-based content that companies like Facebook, Vice, and Mashable once saw as a major profit generator.
 Goslin particularly emphasized the similarity between Vaulter and Mic, which made a failed gambit on the profitability of video journalism in 2017 and ultimately sold for far less than its once-soaring valuation.
 Mic also performed mass layoffs of its staff during its downfall, similar to Kendall's firing of Vaulter's employees at the end of the episode; additionally, its founder partially attributed the company's failure to Facebook's algorithms, which the character Lawrence Yee blames for Vaulter's low readership in the episode.
 The name "Vaulter" was also compared to New York Magazines entertainment-based subsidiary Vulture.

 Filming

 Scenes at the Vaulter offices were filmed at the Holland Plaza Building in Hudson Square.
 Six Flags Great Escape in Queensbury, New York stood in for the Brightstar theme park where Kendall celebrates his daughter's birthday at the beginning of the episode.
-Scenes at the apartment gifted to Greg by Kendall were filmed in the Cast Iron House, a luxury condo located on 67 Franklin Street in Tribeca.
+Scenes at the apartment given to Greg by Kendall were filmed in the Cast Iron House, a luxury condo located on 67 Franklin Street in Tribeca.